Marco Rosafio

-Marco Rosafio (born 19 March 1994) is an Italian football player who plays for club Team Altamura.
+Marco Rosafio (born 19 March 1994) is an Italian professional footballer who plays as a midfielder for club Team Altamura.
 He also holds Swiss citizenship.

-Club career
+Career

-He spent the first 7 seasons of his senior career in the lower Italian divisions, mostly Serie C.
+Rosafio spent the first seven seasons of his senior career in the lower Italian divisions, mostly Serie C.

-On 12 July 2019 he signed with Serie B club Cittadella.
+On 12 July 2019, he signed for Serie B club Cittadella.

-He made his Serie B debut for Cittadella on 28 September 2019 in a game against Juve Stabia.
-He substituted Andrea Bussaglia in the 82nd minute.
+Rosafio made his Serie B debut for Cittadella on 28 September 2019, in a game against Juve Stabia, coming off the bench to replace Andrea Bussaglia in the 82nd minute.

 On 3 August 2021, he signed a two-year contract with Reggiana.

-On 13 August 2023, he signed a two-year contract with SPAL.
+On 13 August 2023, Rosafio signed a two-year contract with SPAL.

-On 28 August 2024, Rosafio moved to Potenza, on a one-season contract.
+On 28 August 2024, he moved to Potenza, on a one-season contract.